Do you want to explore Huasteca Potosina San Luis Potosi?

 Not to mention, paddling in a panga boat to the Tamul Waterfall, adventuring in Micos, and swimming under the majestical Puente de Dios.
 All of these Huasteca Potosina waterfalls are included in the itinerary below.

 This detailed itinerary will take you through the things to do in Huasteca Potosina.
-The route will work best if you rent a car, which I personally think is the way to do it.
+The route will work best if you rent a car to explore the region, which I personally think is the way to do it.

-As you follow along with the things to do in Huasteca Potosina, feel free to stay longer in one place if you have the time or save parts of it to break up the trip on the return.
+As you follow along with the things to do in Huasteca Potosina, feel free to stay longer in one place if you have the time or save parts of it to break up the return trip.

 This Huasteca Potosina guide follows a route from San Luis Potosi since that’s where most travelers start.

 However, I did this road trip over 10 days, starting in Queretaro to explore the Sierra Gorda as well.
 Since these areas are so close together, I think they combine to make an amazing (action-packed) road trip.